 5.9 and lower: Failure.

-For my tasting notes I mostly use 3cl samples, and sometimes I review a whisky I own myself.
-I sometimes receive review samples from producers or independent bottlers.
-I’m a strong advocate for independence and objectivity, so the fact that these samples are gifted won’t prevent me from giving my honest opinion.
-If a review is based on a gifted sample, than I always say so in the blog post.
+I mostly use small samples for my tasting notes, and sometimes I review a whisky I own myself.
+I often receive review samples from producers or independent bottlers.
+I’m a strong advocate for independence and objectivity, so the nature of these samples won’t prevent me from giving my honest opinion.
+If a review is based on a gifted sample, I always mention it in the article.

-But the simple fact is, I obtain many samples I review by trading for them or by simply buying them.
-Contrary to popular believe, most whisky bloggers don’t blog for the off chance that they get free samples.
+But the simple fact is, I obtain many samples I review by buying them.
+Contrary to popular belief, most whisky bloggers don’t blog on the off chance that they get free samples.